mixtur/raytracer-weekend/readme.md

-This is my take on the great [Ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series.
+This is my take on the great [Ray tracing in one weekend](https://raytracing.github.io) series.

 It is written in TypeScript.

-It has some performance improvements over the source material.
-Namely, this implementation
+The following additional features are implemented
-- uses grid instead of BVH when applicable
+- grid instead of BVH when applicable
-- uses cheaper box intersection tests
+- cheaper box intersection tests
-- uses arena allocators for everything.
+- arena allocators for everything.
 It is less of a problem in the books, because they use C++ for code examples, but in JS it makes a notable difference because raytracing tends to create a lot of temporary objects, and GC is not happy about it.
-- multithreading.
-The book only mentions it, this implementation actually does it.
-- actually fixes NaN problem mentioned in the last book
+- multithreaded rendering
-- uses quaternions for changing PDFs orientations instead of matrices
+- quaternions for changing PDFs orientations

 ```bash